npm/rfcs/accepted/0003-npm-link-changes.md

 Remove an existing development link from your project.
 This does not remove `module-name`—it removes the `link` field from the dependency record and replaces any symlinks to `module-name` with a normally installed copy of it.

+If no further links remain in the dependency-info file and no other information is contained in it, it should be unlinked.

 #### `npm install`

 `npm install --link` is no longer be a valid option.

-`npm install` leaves any development links created by `npm link create` in place.
+`npm install` creates an links specified in the dependency-info file, along side the usual install results.

 `npm install module-name@latest` where `module-name` is currently a development link, will update your `package.json` and lock-file but will not do anything on disk.
 It warns that the link was left in place.